Chill-project/Documentation/source/development/installation.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 Ideally, you will work on a fork of the main github repository.
-To ensure that composer will download the code from **your** repository, you will have to adapt the `composer.json` file accordingly, using your own repository.
+To ensure that composer will download the code from **your** repository, you will have to adapt the `composer.json` file accordingly, using your own repositories.

-Add the following lines to your composer.json file if you want to force composer to download from your own repository:
+For each Chill module that you have forked, add an indexed array into the "repositories" key of the composer.json file at the root of the chill installation directory if you want to force composer to download from your own forked repositories:

 .. code-block:: json